 Save the Bogota bike tour for the last day of your trip.
 A fun, free wheeling four hours exploring all sides of this gritty city – from the red light district to the salubrious neighbourhoods of the north.
 You’ll drink coffee after watching it roasted in the adjacent factory and hear fascinating stories along the way.

 NOTE: Thanks to Los Patios Boutique Hostel in Medellin, El Viajero in Salento and Cali, Sam’s VIP in San Gil, Masaya Hostel in Bogota and Alfondoque in Villa de Lleya for hosting us.
-Whilst we do occasionally collaborate with hotels and hostels, all my reviews are unbiased and reflective of our experience.
+Whilst I do occasionally collaborate with hotels and hostels, all my reviews are unbiased and reflective of our experience.